dekoza/mtgpl/RNA.rst

 Ministrant of Obligation
-   Afterlife 2 (When this creature dies, create two 1/1 white and black Spirit creature token with flying.)
+   Afterlife 2 (When this creature dies, create two 1/1 white and black Spirit creature tokens with flying.)

+Prowling Caracal

+Rally to Battle
+   Creatures you control get +1/+3 until end of turn.
+Untap them.

+Resolute Watchdog
+   Defender

+   |mana_1|, Sacrifice Resolute Watchdog: Target creature you control gains indestructible until end of turn.
+(Damage and effects that say "destroy" don't destroy it.)

+Sentinel's Mark
+   Flash

+   Enchant creature

+   Enchanted creature gets +1/+2 and has vigilance.

+   Addendum — When Sentinel's Mark enters the battlefield, if you cast it during your main phase, enchanted creature gains lifelink until end of turn.

+Sky Tether
+   Enchant creature

+   Enchanted creature has defender and loses flying.

 Smothering Tithe